Benvenuto Cellini: Statues

 Besides his works in gold and silver, Cellini executed sculptures of a grander scale.
-One of the main projects of his French period is probably the Golden Gate for the Château de Fontainebleau.
+One of the main projects of his French period is probably the Golden Gate for the Palace of Fontainebleau.
 Only the bronze tympanum of this unfinished work, which represents the Nymph of Fontainebleau (Paris, Louvre), still exists, but the complete aspect can be known through archives, preparatory drawings and reduced casts.

 Upon his return from France to his hometown Florence in 1545, Benvenuto cast a bronze bust of Cosimo I Medici, the Grand Duke of Tuscany.
 On this statue, Cellini crafted three anthropomorphic heads on to the armour of the duke.
 The first of them is "grotesque" situated on the right shoulder of Cosimo.
 The decorative head is composed of lineaments of a satyr, lion and a man.
 Two other heads, much smaller than the first and almost identical, can be found beneath the collarbones on the bust's front.
 His most distinguished sculpture is the bronze group of Perseus with the Head of Medusa, a work (first suggested by Duke Cosimo I de Medici) now in the Loggia dei Lanzi at Florence, his attempt to surpass Michelangelo's David and Donatello's Judith and Holofernes.
 The casting of this work caused Cellini much trouble and anxiety, but it was hailed as a masterpiece as soon as it was completed.
 The original relief from the foot of the pedestal—Perseus and Andromeda—is in the Bargello, and has been replaced by a cast.

 By 1996, centuries of environmental pollution exposure had streaked and banded the statue.
 In December 1996 it was removed from the Loggia and transferred to the Uffizi for cleaning and restoration.
 It was a slow process, and the restored statue was not returned to its home until June 2000.